seananderson/phd/introduction.md

 benefited from previous discussions with Jon Moore and Trevor Branch.
 For Chapters 2, 3, and 4, I wrote the code, analyzed the data, and wrote the first drafts of the text.
-The idea for Chapter 2 grew out of discussions between Nick Dulvy, Andrew Cooper, and myself.
+The idea for Chapter 2 grew out of discussions between Nick Dulvy, Andy Cooper, and myself.
 Jon Moore and Michelle McClure contributed their ideas for a manuscript, which I merged with my own ideas to carry out Chapter 3.
 Trevor Branch first suggested I consider ecological black swans, the topic of Chapter 4.
 Chapters 2, 3, and 4 benefited from discussions, editing,